The Bassac are among the last classic wooden river cruisers in Vietnam: three elegant ships sharing one standard and differing mostly by their size.

 All three Bassac are built of wood according to the tradition of the rice barges of the Mekong delta, with amendments where safety standards require.

-Bassac I actually once was a rice barge, which TransMékong bought and overhauled into the cozy cabin cruiser it is today, and although Bassac II and III are entirely new hull designs, more adapted to their present purpose, they were built with the same craftsmanship and according to the same tradition.
+Our first Bassac actually once was a rice barge, which we bought and overhauled into the cozy cabin cruiser it is today, and although we designed Bassac II and III as entirely new hull designs, more adapted to their present purpose, they were built at the same shipyard, with the same craftsmanship and according to the same tradition.

 The cabins feature soundproofed partitions and double glazing to protect the passengers' sleep from the noises of the river.
 These partitions are also heat insulated and meant to slow fire in case of an emergency.
 The access to outside is immediate.